Algebraic Multigrid with Filtering: An Efficient Preconditioner for Interior Point Methods in Large-Scale Contact Mechanics Optimization: Introduction

-The most commonly used schemes to enforce the complementary conditions associated with contact in FEM-based simulations include penalty \cite{hallquist1985}, augmented Lagrangian \cite{laursen1992formulation} and active set approaches \cite{huebwohl05}.
+Numerical simulations of systems that include contact are significantly more challenging than those that neglect it.
+The additional numerical challenges stem from the associated nonlinearities due to the unilateral, nonsmooth nature of gaps opening and closing, sliding, friction, rigid body motions, and the linear system solution for implicitly time integrated approaches.
+Numerical solutions of contact problems are often computed by using explicitly time integrated finite element methods (FEM) \cite{wriggers2006computational,laursen1992formulation}, particularly for transient problems such as crash-worthiness analyses whose time regimes are on the order of milliseconds.
+This avoids nonlinear Newton type schemes with associated Newton linear system solves required in an implicit FEM scheme.
+However, long time events such as thermostructural analysis of mechanical systems, geomechanical problems, metal forming, etc., require implicit schemes.
+In the absence of contact, nonlinear solid mechanics problems lead to linear systems whose condition number scales as $1/h^2$ where $h$ represents a measure of the typical element size.
+The introduction of contact can significantly worsen the system conditioning, leading most simulations to rely on direct solvers.
+However, the excessive computational cost and memory requirements of direct solvers in the large-scale regime limits the often needed numerical fidelity achieved through mesh refinement.
+The most commonly used schemes to enforce the complementary conditions associated with contact in FEM-based simulations include penalty \cite{hallquist1985}, augmented Lagrangian \cite{laursen1992formulation}, and active set approaches \cite{huebwohl05}.
 Penalty methods often require large penalty parameters to get sufficiently accurate results, which makes solving the associated nonlinear systems challenging \cite{nocedalwright2006}.
 The augmented Lagrangian method, while more robust, tends to converge slowly.
 Active set approaches involving Lagrange multipliers are also difficult to solve in general due to the indefinite nature of the resulting Schur complement systems.
 Alternative approaches, such as IPC \cite{10.1145/3386569.3392425,10.1145/3657648}, handle contact through barrier potentials embedded directly in the energy, offering robustness and differentiability.
 These methods follow a different modeling paradigm than the IP formulation adopted here.
 In this paper, we employ a Newton-based IP method as the foundation of our solver framework.
-The IP method has gained significant popularity in the optimization community for solving large-scale non-convex optimization problems and, when appropriately designed \cite{petra2023, hartland2024scalableinteriorpointgaussnewtonmethod}, can provide a mesh independent means to solve the associated optimization problem.
+The IP method has gained significant popularity in the optimization community for solving large-scale nonconvex optimization problems and, when appropriately designed \cite{petra2023, hartland2024scalableinteriorpointgaussnewtonmethod}, can provide a mesh independent means to solve the associated optimization problem.
 While IP methods have been explored for contact mechanics problems dating back to \cite{chrisklarb1998}, recent advances in IP techniques motivate their renewed application to challenging large-scale simulations.